As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 I'll find the piece.

-Uh Tony in Middletown Delaware.
+Tony in Middletown, Delaware.

-Nice to have you on the program, sir Hill.
+Nice to have you on the program, sir.

 Hey, Rush, Tony.

-And why can't we invoke the Constitution to stop or reverse it?
+So how did it happen and why can't we invoke the Constitution to stop or reverse it?

 How did it happen is simple.

-It's been developing over fifty years.
+It's been developing over 50 years.

 You teach the Constitution as something that keeps the government from doing even greater things for you.

-And then you eventually nominate a candidate who's a demagogue who can create among his followers a cult.
+And then you eventually nominate a candidate who's a demagogue, who can create among his followers a cult.

-And people who are so fed up with what they see as constant bickering that somebody can come along and say, okay, the old tired ways of the past, we need to get rid of them.
+People who are emoting, not thinking, and people who are so fed up with what they see as constant bickering that somebody can come along and say, okay, the old tired ways of the past, we need to get rid of them.

-And uh, we're all going to get along.
+And we're all going to get along.

 So it didn't just happen overnight.

-It it's been building, and the uh the lack of an opposition to it, I think is probably due to the fact that the Washington, New York elite culture from the Ivy League schools down to the halls of government to the lobbying places are all made up of people whose jobs revolve around government, and the bigger it is, the richer they get.
+It's been building and the lack of an opposition to it, I think, is probably due to the fact that the Washington, New York elite culture, from the Ivy League schools down to the halls of government to the lobbying places are all made up of people whose jobs revolve around government.

 And the more power government has, the more power they have.

-They're not gonna accept the 70% taxes to pay for all this, and they'll throw these people out.
+They're not going to accept the 70% taxes to pay for all this.

 Well, time is tight.

-We're gonna squeeze it in here, though.
+We're going to squeeze it in here, though.

 Tomorrow is Earth Day, ladies and gentlemen, where we ought to be celebrating some of the great capitalists who gave us coal and light bulbs and automobiles.